bromagosa/bromagosa.github.io/contents/me.md

 I am part of the [Beauty and Joy of Computing](http://bjc.berkeley.edu) project, where I contribute to the [Snap<em>!</em>](http://snap.berkeley.edu) programming language/environment.

 I hold a Bachelor's degree in Computer Science and a Master's degree in Free Software.
-I am an avid GNU/Linux user and a member of the Free Software Foundation.
+I am an avid GNU/Linux user and a member of the Free Software Foundation Europe.

 I am currently freelancing, so if you have a project related to Snap<em>!</em> for me, drop me a line.